isabella232/audience-manager-admin.it-IT/help/admin/admin-beta-environment.md

 ---
-description: L’ambiente beta è destinato a testare le implementazioni di Audience Manager.
-Le modifiche apportate in versione beta non influiscono sui dati di produzione.
-L’ambiente beta di Audience Manager è una versione autonoma e su scala ridotta dell’ambiente di produzione.
-Tutti i dati da testare devono essere immessi e raccolti in questo ambiente.
+description: L’ambiente beta è destinato al test delle implementazioni Audience Manager.
+Le modifiche apportate nella versione beta non influiscono sui dati di produzione.
+L’ambiente beta di Audience Manager è una versione standalone dell’ambiente di produzione su scala ridotta.
+Tutti i dati che desideri verificare devono essere immessi e raccolti in questo ambiente.
 seo-description: The beta environment is for testing Audience Manager implementations.
 Changes made in beta do not affect production data.
 The Audience Manager beta environment is a smaller-scale, standalone version of the production environment.
 All the data that you want to test must be entered and collected in this environment.
 seo-title: Beta Environment
 solution: Audience Manager